Mary's Corner, Washington: History

-The name is taken from Mary Loftis, an owner of a restaurant located in the area beginning in the late 1880s.
-The area's first non-Native settler, John R. Jackson, set up the first county seat in his log cabin in 1851, also becoming the first federal court in the newly formed Washington Territory in 1854.
-The town, referred to at the time as the Highlands, would remain the county seat until it was moved to Claquato in 1858.
+The area's first non-Native settler, John R. Jackson, set up the first county seat in his log cabin in 1851.
+The cabin became the first federal court in the newly formed Washington Territory in 1854.
+The area and town, referred to at the time as the Highland Prairie or Highlands, would remain the county seat until it was moved to Claquato in 1858.